pthaden/likeahouseafire.com/_posts/2014-04-22-the-first-iphone.md

 title: The First iPhone
 cover_image: very-early-iphone.jpg

-excerpt: "From an story on NPR, check out this photo of one of the first iPhone prototypes..."
+excerpt: "From a story on NPR, check out this photo of one of the first iPhone prototypes..."

 tags: iPhone